Galaxy: Active galaxy

 Some observable galaxies are classified as "active" if they contain an active galactic nucleus (AGN).
 A significant portion of the galaxy's total energy output is emitted by the active nucleus instead of its stars, dust and interstellar medium.
 There are multiple classification and naming schemes for AGNs, but those in the lower ranges of luminosity are called Seyfert galaxies, while those with luminosities much greater than that of the host galaxy are known as quasi-stellar objects or quasars.
-AGNs emit radiation throughout the electromagnetic spectrum from radio wavelengths to X-rays, though some of it may be absorbed by dust or gas associated with the AGN itself or with the host galaxy.
+Models of AGNs suggest that a significant fraction of their light is shifted to far-infrared frequencies because optical and UV emission in the nucleus is absorbed and remitted by dust and gas surrounding it.

 The standard model for an active galactic nucleus is based on an accretion disc that forms around a supermassive black hole (SMBH) at the galaxy's core region.
 The radiation from an active galactic nucleus results from the gravitational energy of matter as it falls toward the black hole from the disc.
 The AGN's luminosity depends on the SMBH's mass and the rate at which matter falls onto it.

 In about 10% of these galaxies, a diametrically opposed pair of energetic jets ejects particles from the galaxy core at velocities close to the speed of light.
 The mechanism for producing these jets is not well understood.